 This ``two-phase'' quenching picture—fast environmental quenching at low masses, slow mass quenching at high masses—is broadly consistent with the delayed-then-rapid quenching scenario proposed for satellites \citep{Wetzel2013Galaxy, Fossati2017Galaxy}.
 In this framework, satellites continue forming stars for $2-4$ Gyr after infall (the delay phase), then quench rapidly on timescales $\lesssim1$ Gyr.
 The delay phase corresponds to starvation, during which the galaxy exhausts its existing gas reservoir; the rapid phase corresponds to the final removal of remaining gas, likely by ram-pressure stripping once the galaxy penetrates the dense inner regions of the cluster.
 The mass dependence of the quenched fraction reflects the fact that more massive galaxies have larger gas reservoirs, higher surface densities and deeper potential wells, making them more resistant to stripping and prolonging the delay phase \citep[e.g.][]{Li2012,Zhang2013}.

 From a broader perspective, our results favor models in which the efficiency of environmental quenching is set primarily by galaxy mass, with the infall epoch and host halo properties playing secondary roles.
-The remarkable self-similarity of the quenched fraction–stellar mass relation from $z\sim1$ to $z\sim0$ suggests that the mass scale at which environmental and internal quenching mechanisms cross over is an invariant feature of galaxy formation physics, not a product of cosmic evolution.
-This provides a robust benchmark for next-generation cosmological simulations and semi-analytic models.
+The broad self-similarity of the quenched fraction-stellar mass relation from $z\sim1$ to $z\sim0$ suggests that the mass scale at which environmental and internal quenching mechanisms cross over seems to be an invariant feature of galaxy formation physics, not a product of cosmic evolution.
+The observed trend provides a useful benchmark for next-generation cosmological simulations and semi-analytic models.